Gun Cleaning Solvent

 Why an Ultrasonic Gun Cleaner Tank is Preferred

-Nothing is better when it comes to removing lead shavings, residues from powders, old lubricants, in fact any contaminant that causes wear or otherwise impacts the performance or degrades the value of the firearm.
+Nothing is better when it comes to removing lead shavings, powder residues, old lubricants – in fact any contaminant that causes wear or otherwise degrades the performance of the firearm.

 Cleaning takes place in a stainless steel tank containing an ultrasonic cleaning solution formulated for particular cleaning tasks being performed.
-A recommended cleaning solution is described later in this post.
+Cleaning solutions are described later in this post.

 The underside of the gun cleaning tank is fitted with what are called ultrasonic transducers.
-These are excited by a generator causing them to vibrate at ultrasonic frequencies such as 45,000 cycles per second (45 kHz).
+These are excited by a generator causing them to vibrate at ultrasonic frequencies such as 40,000 or 45,000 cycles per second (40 or 45 kHz).

 Cavitation bubbles implode on contact with objects immersed in the cleaning solution to blast loose and carry away contaminants.
-Because they are so small the bubbles reach cracks, crevices and blind holes difficult or impossible to reach by manual cleaning methods.
+Because they are so small the bubbles access cracks, crevices and blind holes difficult or impossible to reach by manually cleaning with brushes, patches and solvents.

 For more on this see our post on ultrasonic cleaners and how they work.